github/docs/content/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service.md

 {% capture service_first_step %}1.
 Stop the self-hosted runner application if it is currently running.{% endcapture %}
 {% capture service_non_windows_intro_shell %}On the runner machine, open a shell in the directory where you installed the self-hosted runner application.
 Use the commands below to install and manage the self-hosted runner service.{% endcapture %}

+{% capture service_nonwindows_intro %}

+{% note %}

-{% capture service_nonwindows_intro %}You must add a runner to {% data variables.product.product_name %} before you can configure the self-hosted runner application as a service.
-For more information, see "[Adding self-hosted runners](/github/automating-your-workflow-with-github-actions/adding-self-hosted-runners)."{% endcapture %}
+**Note:** You must add a runner to {% data variables.product.product_name %} before you can configure the self-hosted runner application as a service.
+For more information, see "[Adding self-hosted runners](/github/automating-your-workflow-with-github-actions/adding-self-hosted-runners)."

+{% endnote %}
+{% endcapture %}

 {% capture service_win_name %}actions.runner.*{% endcapture %}

 {% linux %}

 {{ service_nonwindows_intro }}

-For Linux systems that use `systemd`, you can use the `svc.sh` script distributed with the self-hosted runner application to install and manage using the application as a service.
+For Linux systems that use `systemd`, you can use the `svc.sh` script created after successfully adding the runner to install and manage using the application as a service.

 {{ service_non_windows_intro_shell }}